kaievns/the-log/posts/lead/drafts/vision-strategy-plan.md

 ## Wrapping up

 I don't know what else to add here.
 I hope the idea makes sense now, and you can apply it to your own circumstances.
-And always keep in mind the structure:
+Always keep in mind the structure:

 ```
 Vision -> Strategy -> Plan